syncfusion-content/blazor-docs/blazor/range-selector/accessibility.md

 ## WAI-ARIA attributes

-The Blazor Range selector control followed the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns to meet the accessibility.
-The following ARIA attributes are used in the Blazor Range selector control:
+The Blazor Range Selector component followed the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns to meet the accessibility.
+The following ARIA attributes are used in the Blazor Range Selector component:

 * img (role)
 * region (role)